 Required actions will reflect the nature of concern and may include reading or writing assignments (e.g., researching the relevant ethical guidelines underlying the problem behavior, identifying steps to develop self-awareness and needed skills), additional coursework or other training, recommendation for additional supervision or therapeutic personal assistance, or removal from a practicum or internship position.
 The student will have an opportunity to agree or disagree with the findings of the Remediation Plan and will be asked to make comments as well as sign the Clinical Probation Status form.
 Students may appeal the requirements of the Remediation Plan through the Program Chair and then to the Education Council if the Chair does not agree with the student's appeal.
-Additional details about Clinical Training Probation and remediation procedures can be found in the Student Conduct section of this handbook.
+Additional details about Clinical Training Probation are outlined in the Clinical Training Handbook, and complete information about Pacifica's probation and remediation procedures can be found in the Student Conduct section of this handbook.